Site Overlay

 What they do

-Prenatal Care: Monitor the health of the mother and fetus, conduct prenatal tests, and provide education on maintaining a healthy pregnancy.
+Prenatal Care: Monitor the mother’s and fetus’s health, conduct prenatal tests, and provide education on maintaining a healthy pregnancy.

 Labor and Delivery: Provide support to the mother during labor, assist with childbirth, and manage complications that may arise during the delivery process.

-Postpartum Care: Support the mother and her family during the postpartum period, teaching parents about newborn care and breastfeeding, and assisting with the transition to parenthood.
+Postpartum Care: Support the mother and her family during the postpartum period by teaching parents about newborn care and breastfeeding and assisting with the transition to parenthood.

 Education and Support: Educate patients and their families about childbirth options, healthy pregnancy practices, and newborn care techniques to foster a supportive environment.